Shopify

 FormatterDescriptionExample Output

 currency_symbolCurrency symbol for the given country or region.
-This can range based on what you have set up in your configuration of the shop€ , £ and kr.
+This can range based on what you have set up in your configuration of the shop€, £ and kr.

-In Design Editor
+Design Editor #

-1. Create a Text component where you want the price to show
+1. Create a Text component where you want the price to show.

 2. Add the following Liquid code to show the price based on the currency converter inside the text component: